angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

   Doomsday)
 - N-Storm: Any line that wins via just naturally storming our with Tendrils of Agony (without casting Doomsday)
-- Other: Any other win method such as sideboarded "Man Plans" or Burning Wish for Telemin Performance
+- Other: Any other win method such as sideboarded *Man Plans* or Burning Wish for Telemin Performance

 ![% of win types across games](/img/DDStatsGraph8.gif)